realrube/cotek/README.md

 ## Connecting hardware:

-Use an RS-232 port, in my case I used a generic USB to Serial adapter having an FTDI chip.
+Requires a standard RS-232 port, in my case I used a generic USB to Serial adapter having an FTDI chip.

-The port for the standard remote is a 6-pin RJ-11 jack, but you may use a 4-pin jack (standard analog phone cord) taking note of the pin numbers.
-Communications take place at 4800 baud N81.
+The port for the standard remote is a 6-pin RJ-11 jack, but you may use a 4-pin jack (standard analog phone cord) *taking note the pin numbers vary*.
+Communications always takes place at 4800 baud, N81.
 The Go-Power port is labeled "REMOTE" whereas the Cotek is labeled "RS-232 REMOTE".

     RJ11-6  RJ11-4  DB-9  Signal (Computer Side)